 as your linked funding account on the online application.

-DollarSavingsDirect is an internet division of the New York-based Emigrant Bank, and as such operates under Emigrant Bank’s FDIC Certificate and shares its financial history.
+As an internet division of New York-based Emigrant Bank, DollarSavingsDirect operates under Emigrant Bank’s FDIC Certificate and shares its financial history.

 How the CD Compares

-When compared to the 181 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and are available nationwide, DollarSavingsDirect’s 60-month CD APY currently ranks second.
+When compared to the 179 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are nationally available, DollarSavingsDirect’s 60-month CD APY currently ranks sixth.

-To look for the best nationwide CD rates and the best CD rates in your state, please refer to our CD Rates Table page.
+To look for the best CD rates, both nationwide in state specific, please refer to our CD Rates Table page.